oprinmarius/charm-cinder-ceph/README.md

 #### `pool-type`

 The `pool-type` option dictates the storage pool type.
-See section 'Pool type' for more information.
+See section 'Ceph pool type' for more information.

 #### `rbd-pool-name`

 The `rbd-pool-name` option sets an existing rbd pool that Cinder should map to.

-## Pool type
+## Ceph pool type

 Ceph storage pools can be configured to ensure data resiliency either through replication or by erasure coding.
 This charm supports both types via the